 Lisa Schock is senior editor with NAFSA’s Communications and Engagement Services team and has been at NAFSA since July 2005.
 She provides editorial oversight on a range of marketing and communications materials, and oversees the editorial quality of NAFSA’s website and annual conference publications.
 She manages editorial functions for NAFSA.news and is editor of the In Brief section of International Educator magazine.
 Lisa has a BA in American government from the University of Virginia and an MA in journalism from Indiana University.

 Heather Stewart is NAFSA’s counsel and director of immigration policy in the public policy department.
 Prior to joining NAFSA’s staff in October 2003, she was the government relations counsel at the American Council on International Personnel and liaison associate with the American Immigration Lawyers Association.
 Heather received a JD from Loyola University New Orleans College of Law and a BA from Mercer University.
 She is a member of the DC Bar and the American Immigration Lawyers Association.

-Jordan Wait is the manager of web content and social media and has worked at NAFSA since March 2007.
+Jordan Wait is the associate director of web communications and social media and has worked at NAFSA since March 2007.
 Jordan is responsible for managing all of NAFSA’s social media properties as well as working with the NAFSA team to keep the website updated with fresh content.
 Prior to working at NAFSA, he worked at Care2, the largest online community of people passionate about making a difference.
 Jordan is a graduate of the University of Kansas and is an avid Jayhawks fan.
 Rock Chalk!